PILD: Physics-Informed Learning via Diffusion: Introduction

 \section{Introduction}

 Diffusion models are a rising form of probabilistic generative models that learn data distributions by adding noise to data and training neural networks to reverse this process~\cite{li2025diffusion}.
-Through this iterative denoising mechanism, diffusion models have demonstrated strong performance across a wide range of domains, including computer vision~\cite{croitoru2023diffusion, liu2024residual}, temporal data modeling~\cite{austin2021structured, alcaraz2022diffusion}, and robust learning~\cite{yoon2021adversarial,blau2022threat}.
+Through this iterative denoising mechanism, diffusion models have demonstrated strong performance across a wide range of domains, including computer vision~\cite{croitoru2023diffusion, liu2024residual}, temporal data modeling~\cite{ alcaraz2022diffusion}, and robust learning~\cite{blau2022threat}.
 Owing to their rigorous mathematical interpretability grounded in probability theory, diffusion models exhibit a strong capability to learn complex data distributions~\cite{yang2023diffusion}.
-As a result, diffusion models have recently achieved state-of-the-art (SOTA) performance in both scientific machine learning~\cite{luo2022antigen, lee2023exploring} and practical engineering problems~\cite{rixner2021probabilistic, chen2023diffusiondet}.
+As a result, diffusion models have recently achieved strong empirical performance in both scientific machine learning~\cite{ lee2023exploring} and practical engineering problems~\cite{chen2023diffusiondet}.

 On the other hand, many scientific and engineering problems impose strict physical constraints governed by underlying differential equations~\cite{lu2019deeponet}.
 In such settings, training data are typically constructed either through numerical generations that enforce physical laws or through real-world measurements that inevitably contain noise~\cite{Raissi2019}.
-Despite the aforementioned advances of diffusion models, the results sampled by standard diffusion models are not guaranteed to conform to physical laws, since they only learn the distribution characteristics at the data level~\cite{huang2024diffusionpde}.
-This limitation leads to physically invalid predictions or degraded performance, particularly in regimes involving highly complex dynamical systems.
+Despite the aforementioned advances of diffusion models, samples from standard diffusion models may not always conform to physical laws, since these models primarily learn data-level distributional characteristics~\cite{huang2024diffusionpde}.
+This limitation can lead to physically inconsistent predictions or reduced performance, particularly in regimes involving highly complex dynamical systems.